PecholaL/MAIN-VC-demo/index.md

 ## Abstract
 <p align="justify">
 One-shot voice conversion aims to change the timbre of any source speech to match that of the unseen target speaker with only one speech sample.
-Disentanglement-based method separates content and speaker information from the speech, and after replacing the speaker information, synthesis is performed to achieve voice conversion.
-Our voice converison model learns clean speech representations through siamese encoders and the designed mutual information estimator.
-The experimental results show that MAIN-VC achieves comparable subjective scores and exhibits improvements in objective metrics compared to existing methods in one-shot voice conversion scenario.
+Existing methods face difficulty in satisfactory speech representation disentanglement and suffer from sizable networks.
+We propose a method to effectively disentangle with a concise neural network.
+Our model learns clean speech representations via siamese encoders with the enhancement of the designed mutual information estimator.
+The siamese structure and the newly designed convolution module contribute to the lightweight of our model while ensuring the performance in diverse voice conversion tasks.
 </p>

 ## Overview